Duke of Hazards: Risking Life and Limb in Pigeon Forge, TN

 Surrendering to the Void

 When you’re falling, all your blood, all your tissues, your whole physical self seems to rise up within you, yearning back to the place you came from, that safe place on top of the platform.
-And just about the time you begin entertaining notions of surrendering to the void, of reaching down into the gravitational catharsis, no matter what it means, death, disaster, a new beginning, the cord snatches you back, with a resilient snap, a kind of good-natured smile, and sails you back up, dropping and bouncing, until it slackens, and they lower you, gently, into the pit and it ‘s over.
+And just about the time you begin entertaining notions of surrendering to the void, of reaching down into the gravitational catharsis, no matter what it means, death, disaster, a new beginning, the cord snatches you back, with a resilient snap, a kind of good-natured smile, and sails you back up, dropping and bouncing, until it slackens, and they lower you, gently, into the pit and it ‘s done.

 But tumbling in a ball?
 That’s not so pure; that’s like the stuff your mind erases when you’re in a horrific crash: the tumult, the velocity, the verging violence.
 Welcome to Zorbing.